-2.5.2 Plans demonstrating the facilities and services within walking and cycling distance of the site are included in Figure 2-7 and Figure 2-8 overleaf and Appendix B.
+2.5.3 Plans demonstrating the facilities and services within walking and cycling distance of the site is included at Figure 2-13 and Figure 2-14.

-LAND AT BLACKTHORN FARM, CULVERSTONE GREEN, GRAVESEND, KENT INTERIM TRAVEL PLAN
+LAND AT ROSE FARM, GRAVESEND, KENT INTERIM TRAVEL PLAN

-FIGURE 2-7: FACILITIES AND SERVICES WITHIN WALKING DISTANCE OF SITE
+FIGURE 2-13: FACILITIES AND SERVICES WITHIN WALKING DISTANCE OF THE SITE

-FIGURE 2-8: FACILITIES AND SERVICES WITHIN CYCLING DISTANCE OF SITE
+FIGURE 2-14: FACILITIES AND SERVICES WITHIN CYCLING DISTANCE OF THE SITE

-2.5.3 The walk times provided above are based on a walk speed of 80m per minute; a figure which is widely used to estimate walk times.
+2.5.4 The walk times provided above are based on a walk speed of 80m per minute; a figure which is widely used to estimate walk times.
 It aims to provide a typical average value that estimates it takes five minutes to walk 400m, ten minutes to walk 800m and so on.

-2.5.4 The clearest national guidance on acceptable walking distances is provided in the Chartered Institution of Highways and Transportation (CIHT) 'Providing Journeys on Foot' (2000), which is routinely quoted in Transport Assessments and appeal decisions and is summarised in Table 2-3 below.
-It is noted that the local services and facilities listed in Table 2-2 are located within the 2km (or 25-minute) preferred maximum distance for commuting, school and sightseeing purposes.
+2.5.5 The clearest national guidance on acceptable walking distances is provided in the Chartered Institution of Highways and Transportation (CIHT) 'Providing Journeys on Foot' (2000), which is routinely quoted in Transport Assessments and appeal decisions and is summarised in Table 2-3 overleaf.
+The local services and facilities listed in Table 2-2 are located within the 2km (or 25-minute) preferred maximum distance for commuting, school and sightseeing purposes.